tensorflow/probability/discussion/tfp_distributions_contract.md

 3. All member functions must be _efficiently computable_.
 To us, efficiently computable means: computable in (at most) expected polynomial time.

-4. All member functions (except sample) must be exact.
-This means, for example, Monte Carlo approximations are disallowed and even if they hard-code RNG state (for reproducibility).
-For example, it is acceptable to implement an efficiently computable analytical upper bound on entropy but it is not acceptable to implement a Monte Carlo estimate of entropy.
+4. All member functions (except sample) must be deterministic, reproducible, and platform invariant.
+The means no stochastic approximations (even seeded).
+For example, it is acceptable to implement an efficiently computable analytical upper bound on entropy but it is not acceptable to implement a Monte Carlo estimate of entropy, even if that Monte Carlo estimate uses a seeded RNG for reproducibility.
+It also acceptable to implement an approximation of statistic (e.g., approximation of LogitNormal mean), as long as this can be computed non-stochastically.

 5. Implementing other distribution properties is highly encouraged iff they are mathematically well-defined and efficiently computable.
 For example